 Revamp Your Website

-Invest in a quality website designer and it will certainly pay off.
+Invest in a talented website designer, and it will certainly pay off.

 Collaborate with Brands

-One major possibility for retail businesses is to collaborate without other, complimentary brands.
+One major possibility for retail businesses is to collaborate without other complementary brands.
 If another business in your locality or online compliments your product or service, it might be worth trying to collaborate for increased exposure for both parties.
-With this, you can advertise as a group and increase your traffic and exposure and ultimately profit on the bottom line.
+With this, you can advertise as a group, increase your traffic and exposure, and ultimately profit from the bottom line.

 Printed Marketing Materials

-After all of the joys and success of social media, you still need to have a traditional marketing materials in order to attract everyone of your target audience.
-These marketing materials can include brochures, flyers, posters, business cards and much, much more.
-Depending on your business some can work more than others.
+After all of the joys and success of social media, you still need to have traditional marketing materials to attract every one of your target audience.
+These marketing materials can include brochures, flyers, posters, business cards, and much, much more.
+Depending on your business, some can work more than others.